DataDog/datadog-agent/docs/dev/agent_omnibus.md

 ## Building inside Windows Docker image (Windows host only)

 ### Prerequisites
-To build on Windows, [Docker Desktop](https://docs.docker.com/docker-for-windows/install/) must be installed and configured to use Windows container.
+To build on Windows, [Docker Desktop](https://docs.docker.com/docker-for-windows/install/) must be installed and configured to use Windows containers.

 Start a Command Prompt with Administrators permission and navigate to the local clone of the dataog-agent repo, start Docker image by running:
 ```